pfroud/JVisa/README.md

 The Nation Instruments one appears to be the most well-regarded.
 (For instance, [PyVISA](https://pyvisa.readthedocs.io/en/master/getting.html) supports only National Instruments.)

-A comparison of those VISA implementation will be in a separate file.
+See my comparison of those VISA implementation [here](comparison-of-visa-implementations).

 ## Glossary